Are you looking for a new job and struggling with standing out from the crowd?

 - Add personalisation where possible, tailor your personal statement to the job that you are applying for.

 - Include your interests.
-While being competent in a foreign language may not be specifically crucial to the role that you are applying for, it does tell the employer more about you as a person.
+While being competent in a foreign language may not be specifically crucial to the role, it does tell the employer more about you as a person.
 Did you learn that language while living in another country?
 Tell them!

 - Don’t state the obvious.
-In 2020, employers will expect you to be computer literate and have experience using word, excel, or office.
-Don’t waste vital retail space on obvious information.
+Employers expect you to be computer literate.
+Don’t waste vital space on obvious information.

 - Try to avoid jargon, technical terms, or acronyms that are specific to the job.
-More often than not, the first people to see your CV are recruiters who might not understand what they mean.
-However, if it is pertinent to the role, provide explanation and definition.
+More often than not, the first people to see your resume are recruiters who might not understand what they mean.
+However, if it is pertinent to the role, provide an explanation and definition.

-This allows you to demonstrate your experience and the key skills you’ve gained throughout your employment history that you will bring to your new role.
+This allows you to demonstrate your experience and the key skills you’ve gained throughout your employment history.
+It’s a highlight of your past experience that you will bring to your new role.

 - List your job history in reverse chronological order.